catalogicsoftware/ngx-dynamic-dashboard-framework/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+## Source Code Documentation

+This project uses the compodoc project : https://github.com/compodoc/compodoc

+Run `npm install -g @compodoc/compodoc` to install compodoc globally

+Run `compodoc -p tsconfig.json -n 'Angular 4 Plus Dashboard Framework'` to generate the documentation.
+It will be placed in the documentation folder

+Run `compodoc -s` to serve up the documentation site at http://localhost:8080

 ## Further help